WCSCourses/K-mer_Biodiversity_Genomics_2025/course_modules_2025/module_2_kmer_basics.md

 # 🚀 Workshop Resources! 🚀

-Here are the essential links for our session:
+Here are the essential links for Katie's session:

 ---